L.A. judge orders halt to smartphone app for medical pot delivery

 Feuer’s office estimates that since the prosecutor took office last year he has closed more than 400 medical marijuana dispensaries, which represents half the number of such businesses officials believe to be operating in Los Angles.

-He also forced the closure of a popular farmers’ market for medical marijuana.
+He also forced the closure of a popular farmers’ market for medical pot.

-Nestdrop co-founder Michael Pycher in a statement criticized the move to stop medical marijuana from being brought to the Los Angeles homes of the app’s users, deliveries that he said are handled by “qualified partners” and not the company itself.

-“Patients use Nestdrop in order to have their medicine delivered, often because they are either too sick from their symptoms or unwilling to inconvenience a friend or loved one that would need to go to the collective (marijuana dispensary) on their behalf,” he said.

-Pycher said his firm will continue to serve areas outside Los Angeles city limits.
+A representative for Nestdrop, which according to its website also arranges for delivery of alcohol, could not be reached for comment.

-A map of its coverage area on its website shows Nestdrop serves Los Angeles and surrounding communities, but the company did not appear to serve areas outside Southern California.
+A map of its coverage area on its site shows Nestdrop serves Los Angeles and surrounding communities, but the company did not appear to serve areas outside Southern California.

-Feuer’s office is seeking civil penalties against the company for what prosecutors say are violations of the voter-approved measure restricting medical marijuana in the city, and for unfair businesses practices.
+Feuer’s office is seeking civil penalties against the company for what prosecutors say are violations of the voter-approved measure restricting medical pot in the city, and for unfair businesses practices.
+(Reporting by Alex Dobuzinskis; Editing by Daniel Wallis and Eric walsh)